top of page

 "The work had to be done, and so I did it!" - Lydia Gruchy

-From her graduation with a degree in theology in 1923 until 1936, she did all the work of ministry, but she was not permitted to perform sacraments.
-Being unordained was making it more difficult to do the work God called her to do.
 When she finished teaching a youth confirmation class, she would have to call on a male colleague to welcome them into membership and offer them communion.
 When members of her congregations wanted communion, baptism, or a wedding, she would cover a male colleague's pulpits, preaching for their congregation, while they performed sacraments for her charges.
-Naturally, it was her male colleagues of Saskatchewan who repeatedly presented her name for ordination at the national meetings.
+It was her male colleagues of Saskatchewan who repeatedly presented her name for ordination at the national meetings.
 While she did not push her way into being ordained, she became a test case for those who did want to push that door open.

-Fortunately for the church, others were focused on gender equality and ensuring that the church benefitted from both women and men who were called to the ministry.
+Fortunately for the church, others were focused on gender equality and ensuring that the church benefited from both women and men who were called to the ministry.
 Two prominent advocates for female ordination, using Lydia Gruchy as a test case, were:

 "So the United Church of Canada has at last endorsed what Saint Paul said more than eighteen hundred years ago, that there is no "male or female bound or free," but all are one in the service of God." - Nellie McClung, 1937 (1)

-Lydia Gruchy's biography is placed in the Bible stories of exodus and going to the Promised Land, establishing God's kingdom with structures to care for the poor and needy.
-The church was influential in the community and national life of early Canada, and church leaders were conscious of establishing God's kingdom in a new place, a nation with a social safety net to help those in need.
-Lydia Gruchy's ministry occurred amid WW1, the dustbowl of the dirty 30s, WW2, the cold war, and the civil rights movement.
+Lydia Gruchy's ministry occurred amid WW1, the Dust Bowl of the Dirty 30s, WW2, the Cold War, and the civil rights movement.
 She was a pioneer in Canada's prairies, doing the work that needed to be done, whether with the United Church head office or as a pastor in the communities where she served.

 The author, Rev. Patricia Wotton, concludes by reflecting on the changes in culture and the church's place in society in the one hundred years since Lydia Gruchy graduated from theology school.
-Large institutions are out of vogue and not given the blind obedience of the past.
+Large institutions are out of vogue and are not given the blind obedience of the past.
 However, the church cannot be distracted by thinking about institutional survival.
 It needs to have a vision for God's call and the ministry and gifts of all people.
 The church needs to provide acceptance, intimacy and community, satisfy the need for spirituality and worship, and appeal to people's interest in the Bible.
 We need to remember our past stories as well as listen to today's prophets of justice, hope, and comfort.

 This biography is well worth the read for anyone interested in how women and men can work together and how the church today can provide a community to support women and men whom God calls and gifts for ministry.